If you qualify for G.I. Bill flight training,

-For background purposes, let’s briefly identify what FAA part 141 certification means.
-Usually when we think of learning to fly, we imagine meeting a certified flight instructor who has an airplane and they teach the various aspects of flight.
+Usually when we think of learning to fly, we imagine meeting a certified flight instructor who has an airplane and he teaches us the various aspects of flight.
 That process may take weeks or months or even years (though, if you want to learn about why it shouldn’t take years, check out this blog).
-When the flight instructor thinks the student is ready, they arrange for the student to take his or her flight test.
+When the flight instructor thinks the student is ready, he ( or she) arranges for the student to take his or her flight test.
 In such a casual learning environment, the FAA requires that the student receive a certain number of hours of flight training for each license or rating that he or she desires.
 This casual approach to flight training is governed by FAA part 61 rules.

 Flight schools that want to give their students the choice to earn flight licenses and ratings with fewer required flight hours and submit themselves to a more rigorous set of rules and inspections by the FAA become part 141 certified.
 The advantage to the student is a reduced number of flight hours and a reduced cost to achieve the same levels of certification as compared to a student who earns them under part 61 flight rules.
 Basically, the flight school that goes to the trouble of meeting all of the FAA requirements to be a part 141 school allows the student to earn their ratings faster and with less expense.

-The Veterans Administration requires veterans who are using their post-9/11 G.I.
-Bill benefits for flight training to attend a FAA part 141 certified school.
+The Veterans Administration requires veterans who are using their Veterans’ Benefits for post-9/11 G.I.
+Bill flight training to attend an FAA part 141 certified school.
 Again, no surprise there.
 The VA wants to pay the least sum of money for the best flight training possible.

-If the idea of big earnings and half your days off sounds good, let’s talk about a couple of additional points that are important to know if you are thinking of using your G.I.
+If the idea of big earnings and a LOT of days off as a professional pilot sounds good, let’s talk about a couple of additional points that are important to know if you are thinking of using your G.I.
 Bill benefits to learn to fly.

 The purpose of the G.I.
 Bill for flight training is to allow a veteran to have an aviation career.
 Therefore, the first level of pilot certification, the private pilot license, is not covered by the G.I.
 Bill.
 Bummer.